tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. PD

-**Hit:** 3d8 + Intelligence negative energy damage.
+**Hit:** 3d8 + Intelligence necrotic damage.
 If one nearby ally is willing to sacrifice 1d8 hit points, deal extra damage equal to that amount.

 **Miss:** Damage equal to your level